OmkarDubey07/Ever-Write-App/README.md

 ## Technologies Used

 - React: Front-end library for building user interfaces.
-- Firebase: Backend services for authentication and database.
+- AppWrite: Backend services for authentication and database.
 - CSS: Styling the app for a pleasant user experience.